spectrocloud/librarium/content/docs/03-cluster-profiles/5-update-profiles.md

 # Overview

-Pack configurations typically contain changes between versions, such as the addition or removal of parameters and policies.
+Cluster profiles are composed of one or more pack layers.
+Packs can be out-of-the-box configurations, helm charts, or manifests and typically contain changes between versions, such as the addition or removal of parameters and policies.
 The following steps guide you in updating configurations.

 <br />